Telsak/mozart/README.md

 if you want to use this yourself.
 You also need to start tt++ with the file argument, as it depends on the creation of some dotfiles for data storage.

-# Seriously, warning
+# Disclaimer
 This script runs shell commands in tintin++.
 This means that I do a bunch of sed/awk/cat in order to format text output from the mapper and identify code.
-If you are not comfortable with this, you can turn off the identify part of the script by commenting out the #READ mozart.idt line (#NOP comments out).
+If you are not comfortable with this, you can turn off the identify part of the script by commenting out the #READ lines for the identy and mapper module (#NOP comments out).
-I have yet to separate the mapper from the main script, so if you are not OK with those formatting commands, don't run this script.
+Of course, this removes the whole point of the script, but that's your choice obviously.

 I am not liable for any magic shenanigans that occur on your system, sorry.

 # Usage
-tt++ mozart.tin
+$ tt++ mozart.tin
 This loads the main script that reads in other necessary files.
 Ensure you start it this way for the mapper to work correctly.